 - Don’t weigh yourself – Getting on the scale to weigh yourself every day is distracting and defeats the purpose.

-The clear liquid pre-op diet is a crucial step in achieving your ultimate goal that is to renew your life.
+The clear liquid pre-op diet is a crucial step in achieving your ultimate goal, which is to renew your life.
 Your full commitment to this stage ensures long-term success with your surgical bariatric procedure.
-Facebook support groups like Mexico Bariatric Center’s closed group are a great option for a successful weight loss journey.
+Facebook support groups like Mexico Bariatric Center’s closed group are a great option for a fruitful weight loss journey.